REMY COINTREAU/ADR (OTCMKTS:REMYY) Lifted to Hold at Zacks Investment Research

-Zacks Investment Research upgraded shares of REMY COINTREAU/ADR (OTCMKTS:REMYY) from a sell rating to a hold rating in a research note issued to investors on Tuesday morning, Zacks.com reports.
+Zacks Investment Research upgraded shares of REMY COINTREAU/ADR (OTCMKTS:REMYY) from a sell rating to a hold rating in a research note issued to investors on Tuesday, Zacks.com reports.

 According to Zacks, “Remy Cointreau SA is an operator of Wine & Spirits market.
 The company’s portfolio consists of Rémy Martin and Louis XIII cognacs, the Cointreau liqueur as well as the Metaxa, Mount Gay, St-Rémy, Bruichladdich, Port Charlotte, Octomore and The Botanist spirits.
 Remy Cointreau SA is headquartered in Cognac, France. “